GincoAutomation/server/architecture.md

 }
 ```

-## ui config
+## UI config
-configuration of how the ui looks like: i.e. what boards exists, which devices are represented, which input devices exist and what actions do they fire
+configuration of how the ui looks like.
+Exists of 3 arrays of objects:
+- Rooms: an array with the rooms which the building consists of
+- Devices: All the controlable devices in the building
+- Actions

+Note: UI items get different id's than the physical 'devices' mentioned above.
+UI cannot access the devices directly, the server controls actions that should be send to the devices as a result of ui interactions.

+In short: UI cannot fire actions, only events.
 ```
 {
-  tabs:[ // list of tabs
+  rooms:[
     {
-      name // name of tab
-      tiles: [
+      name //name of the room (how it will be presented on the UI) inputs [  //array of inputs you want in this room e.g. temperature, all lights in this room {
+          id //unique id of the input (this id is only used by the UI) type // type of input e.g. slider, toggle, button,... name // name of the input (how it will be presented on the UI) }
+      ]
+    }
+  ]
+  devices:[
     {
-          type // oneof ['device', 'input']
-          data:{
-            // for devices
-            deviceId // Id of the device that is represented uiType // type of the device oneof ['light', 'switch',...]

-            // for input
-            type // type of input: oneof ['switch', 'slider'] }
+      name //name of the device (how it will be presented on the UI) room //name of the room it exists in inputs [ // array of inputs linked to the device same syntax as room inputs id //unique id of this particular input, not the id of the device it controls type
+        name
+      ]
     }
   ]
-    }
+  actions: [
+    {
+      id // unique id of this action name // name of this action as it will be presented on the UI description // furter explanation of the action, also mentioned on the UI }
   ]

 }
 ```